If you are worried about keto portion control - what does 30g carbs look like? For anyone who is keto, this 30g will exceed your daily allowance.

 Why are some carbs bad? (sugar charts)

-Once you understand that ALL digestible carbohydrates (not insoluble fibre) are turned into sugar in the blood, you will realise how many daily foods - yes, even the healthy whole grains - impact our sugar levels which results in many of us to have chronic high blood sugars without realising it.
+Once you understand that ALL digestible carbohydrates (not insoluble fiber) are turned into sugar in the blood, you will realize how many daily foods - yes, even the healthy whole grains - impact our sugar levels which results in many of us having chronic high blood sugars without realizing it.